jrbromberg/bank-emails-to-spreadsheet/README.md

 - `Test.gs`
 - `TestData.gs`

-Update the code at the top of the `Config` file.
+Update the code at the top of the `Config.gs` file.
 Enter your spreadsheet IDs and error email addresses.
 Google spreadsheet IDs can be found in their URL.
 I like to have production alert emails sent to my personal email and test alert emails sent to the host email.

 ### 6. Testing and deployment